dtrendafilov/developer-pacenotes/content/slides/code_reviews/_index.md

 All of us (and the reviewer and the author of the code) have to keep in mind
 is:

-> The code review is about the code produced by a developer at a certain moment
+> The code review is about the code produced by the developer at a certain
-> in time.
+> moment in time.

 ---
 ### The reviewer

 - You are reviewing the code, not the person.

-> "That is will not work when ..." vs "You have missed the case when ..."
+> "That will not work when ..." vs "You have missed the case when ..."

 > Avoid using *you* in the comments, it is easily replaceable by 'the code' or
 > *we* even as last resort.